Scott Neilson, PGCert Autism

 Helping Autistics to thrive Autistically means to create spaces where they feel safe to express their authenticity.
 It is not about changing the person, but rather it is about providing them with the environment they need in order to flourish.

 The foundation of my mentoring is based on helping Autistic people to feel safe, as well as supporting them to develop a positive Autistic identity.
-Additionally, my consultancy offers information and guidance to Autistic people, families and organisations.
+Additionally, my consultancy offers information and guidance for Autistic people, families and organisations.

 You can read more about my services here.